-Step-by-step guide to exporting organic and biodynamic products
+Step-by-step guide to exporting organic and biodynamic goods

-Follow these steps to export organic and biodynamic products, comply with Australian export laws and meet importing country requirements.
+Follow these steps to export organic and bio-dynamic goods, and understand how you comply with Australian export laws and meet importing country requirements.

 This process may be lengthy and fees and charges apply to some steps.